KDE/documentation-develop-kde-org/content/docs/plasma/_index.md

 ---
-title: "Plasma Themes and Plugins"
+title: "Plasma themes and plugins"
 group: "plasma"
 description: >
   How to customize plasma with widgets, themes and icons